- The best gate entry system is ButterflyMX.

 It’s also common for gates to control access for cars, so gate entry hardware might be installed next to a driveway.
 Ensuring that outdoor gate access control is convenient and reliable for both pedestrians and drivers is a complex task.

 - Base station.
-Base stations, which are also known as master stations, are installed outdoors near the gate.
-Guests use base stations to call the resident they’re visiting so they can speak with them.
+Base stations, also known as master stations, are installed outdoors near the gate.
+Guests use base stations to call the residents they’re visiting so they can speak with them.

 - Substation.
 Substations are the hardware that residents use to speak to guests.
 Properties can have different substation configurations.
 For example, some properties might direct all visitor requests to a central security office or front desk.
 Other properties install substation hardware in every resident’s unit.
-Another popular choice is connecting a tenant’s landline or cell phone number to the gate telephone entry system.
-This way, when the tenant receives a call from a visitor, they can simply press ‘9’ on their telephone to open the gate.
+Another popular choice is connecting tenants via a landline, phone number, or mobile app.
+This way, when the tenant receives a call from a visitor, they can simply press ‘9’ or their mobile app to open the gate.

 - Gate release.
-You’ll need to connect the entry system to a gate release device to enable tenants to remotely open the gate.
+You’ll need to connect the entry system to a gate release device to enable tenants to open the gate remotely.
 Many properties have motorized gates, which either slide or swing open.
 This ensures that a visitor doesn’t have to manually open the gate.

 How does a gate telephone entry system work?

-A gate telephone entry system works by sending a signal from the base station at the gate to a resident’s substation, which they use to grant gate entry.
+A gate telephone entry system works by sending a signal from the base station at the gate to a resident’s substation, which they use to remotely unlock the gate.

 Here’s how a visitor uses a gate telephone entry system to contact a tenant:

 - First, a visitor selects a tenant using the base station at a gated entrance.
 The visitor finds a tenant within the base station’s directory.
 Most systems provide a call button or a code to enter that dials the tenant’s substation.